I'm an introvert

 "Itu bukan macet, Ren, itu namanya ngantre."

 "That's not traffic, Ren, that's a queue line," said my friend Miko, wealthy of experience from the busy capital.
-Another friend, Sigit—also a Jakarta survivor—sighed in disbelief.
 Now that I had lived in #30 City with Worst Traffic Congestion—Jakarta, I couldn't agree more.

-Please let me vent the frustration.
-The temptation to leave the motorcycle just right there and walk away home.
+The temptation to leave the motorcycle just right there and walk home.
 The inexplainable urge to mute everything around me.
-If I can pay someone to drive it for me, I would.
 We have on-call drivers, why can't we have a professional job where someone trades place with us during traffic?
 (Probably impossible because how do we get them there in the first place, but still, one can have a bit delusion).

 I'll handle crowds and full-packed schedules only when it's necessary.